-The progress and success of your child in school is everyone's responsibility.
-By 'everyone' we mean all school staff, you as parents and your child themselves.
-Half termly progress meetings with staff ensures progress is tracked and monitored appropriately.
-It is the class teacher's responsibility to ensure that your child makes progress and enable them to access the curriculum at their level.
+All children are ultimately the responsibility of their class teacher.
+It is their responsibility to ensure that your child makes progress and enable them to access the curriculum at their level.
 The School SENDCo is there to support the class teacher where required, support in making referrals to outside agencies and to offer support and guidance where required.